25 Years of Seeing Brilliance

 Where Others Saw Only Struggle

+It began in a Montessori classroom, with children who wouldn’t approach the language section.
 Young kids who would gravitate toward every other material in the room but carefully avoid the one area where words lived.
-I could feel it -- something kept them away.
+I could feel it — something kept them away.
 Not defiance.
 Not disinterest.
 Something deeper.

 Fear.
 Shame.
 The quiet belief that "I can’t do this."

-Even with Montessori's beautiful kinesthetic materials, some children still couldn't break through.
-And I realized: it wasn't just about the reading, writing, or spelling.
+Even with beautiful hands-on materials, some children still couldn’t break through.
+It wasn’t just about reading, writing, or spelling.
 It was about the heavy emotions wrapped around those tasks.
+That hurt turns into frustration.
+Frustration turns into avoidance.
+And before long, a bright, curious child begins to believe something that simply isn’t true: "I’m not smart."

 I refused to let that be the end of their story.